Natasha1594/fun-password-generator/README.md

 ## Description
-THis is an application that helps users generate and store passwords on their multiple accounts.
+This is an application that helps users generate and store passwords on their multiple accounts.
 The password locker runs as a terminal application and uses short codes to navigate through it.